A Linear Reconstruction Approach for Attribute Inference Attacks against Synthetic Data: Attribute Inference Attacks

 \fbox{ \parbox{.97\linewidth}{ \minipage[t]{\dimexpr\linewidth-2\fboxsep-2\fboxrule } \textbf{Attribute Inference Privacy Game.} \begin{itemize} \item \emph{Step 1.} Challenger samples original dataset $\mathcal{D} = \{X | \mathbf{y}\}$ with $n$ records. \item \emph{Step 2.} Challenger selects a random target record $u$ such that its quasi-identifiers $\mathbf{x}_u$ are unique in $X$. \item \emph{Step 3.} The Challenger then randomizes its secret attribute to create the target dataset.
 That is, $\mathcal{D}' = \{X | \mathbf{y}'\}$ such that $\mathbf{y}'_i = \mathbf{y}_i\; \forall i \in [n], i \neq u$ and $\mathbf{y}'_u \leftarrow \{0, 1\}$ uniformly at random. \item \emph{Step 4.} Challenger generates synthetic dataset $\mathcal{S}$ with $m$ records based on the target dataset $\mathcal{D}'$.
 That is, $\mathcal{S} \sim \SDG(\mathcal{D}', m)$. \item \emph{Step 5.} Challenger sends the synthetic dataset $\mathcal{S}$, the quasi-identifiers of the target record $\mathbf{x}_u$, and the quasi-identifiers of all records $X$ to Adversary. \item \emph{Step 6.} Adversary runs an attack $\mathcal{A}$ to guess the secret bit of the user $\widehat{\mathbf{y}'_u} = \mathcal{A}(\mathcal{S}, \mathbf{x}_u; X)$ \end{itemize} {\textbf{Adversary wins game if $\widehat{\mathbf{y}'_u} = \mathbf{y}'_u$}} \endminipage} } \\

 In Step 2, we ensure that the target's quasi-identifiers are unique.
-This reflects the typical re-identification scenario where a user can be uniquely identified from their quasi-identifiers~\cite{sweeney1997weaving,lu2019empirical,gadotti2019signal}.
-When two or more records share the same quasi-identifiers, it might not be possible to infer the correct secret attribute even with access to the target dataset $\mathcal{D}'$ \footnote{Unless all those records share the same secret attribute or additional auxiliary information is available to the adversary, but for simplicity we do not consider these cases in this work.}.
+This is a common assumption in the literature~\cite{cretu2022querysnout} and simplifies the evaluation of the attack.
+When two or more records share the same quasi-identifiers, it might not be possible to infer their correct secret attribute even with access to the target dataset $\mathcal{D}'$, unless they also share the same secret attribute.
+Furthermore, this reflects the typical re-identification scenario where a user can be uniquely identified from their quasi-identifiers~\cite{sweeney1997weaving,lu2019empirical,gadotti2019signal} and has been shown to be realistic in high dimensional settings~\cite{rocher2019estimating}.

 In Step 3, we randomize the secret attribute of the target record $u$ in order to measure individual-level leakage as opposed to population-level inferences.
 In Section~\ref{sec:discussion-privacy-game}, we discuss this aspect and compare our Attribute Inference Privacy Game with prior games from the literature.